PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/excursions/kind-multicluster/README.md

 # Repository Scripts/File Overview
-This repo contains various ascript and configuration files to make creating the deployments as easy as possible.
-So what are the functions of each file in the repo?
+This repo contains various scripts and configuration files to make creating the deployments as easy as possible.
+So, what are the functions of each file in the repo?

 ## Directory Structure and Files